benavern/z-cookies/README.md

 It will be automatically converted so that the browser understands well what you meant.

-For example for a cookie that is meant to exist only for three days :

 ```javascript
 ZCookies.set("numberFour", "Where is bryan?", {days: 1, hours: 12, mins: 30});
 //Or you can just set the usefull values